qasim/Airstream/README.md

 var duration: UInt
 ```

-The total duration for the current item being streamed.
+The total duration (in seconds) of the current item being streamed.

+-

 ### AirstreamDelegate

+This is the delegate class for [Airstream](#airstream-1).
+By conforming to this protocol, you can listen for changes in AirPlay server status and be notified when data changes.

+-

 ```swift
 optional func airstream(_ airstream: Airstream, willStartStreamingWithStreamFormat streamFormat: AudioStreamBasicDescription)
 ```

 Called right after a device has connected and is about to stream audio.
+[AudioStreamBasicDescription](https://developer.apple.com/reference/coreaudio/audiostreambasicdescription) is a struct outlining the details of the audio output.

 -